SA: Claimant - Common Pitfalls

 - In the adjudication application, provide evidence that the prescribed time frames have been complied with by including written confirmation of both the specific date and method by which the payment claim, payment schedule (if served) and section 17(2) notice (if required) were received/served (e.g. courier, facsimile, email etc.).

 - Where items are sent by ordinary post, allow sufficient time for the item to be received.
 Generally, items sent by ordinary post are deemed to be received when the letter would be delivered in the ordinary course of post (see Section 33 of the Acts Interpretation Act 1915).
 We recommend against post as many respondents have denied receipt.
 We recommend courier (signature required) or fax as the preferred form of service.
 When using fax, please ensure you retain the full page fax receipt and refrain from sending colour photographs and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to "lose" pages in transmission.

-- The due date for payment must by definition fall after the date of service of the Payment Claim.
-A valid section 17(2) notice must by definition be served after the due date for payment has passed.
+- The due date for payment must fall after the date of service of the Payment Claim.
+A valid section 17(2) notice must be served after the due date for payment has passed.

 Demonstrate an entitlement to the debt

 - Include in the adjudication application a written submission and supporting documents which demonstrate:

 - a particular agreement was made (whether written or oral) between the claimant and respondent;

 - the payment claim has been calculated in accordance with the contract; and

 - the claimant has performed the work or provided the related goods and services as claimed.